Dikshuy/programming-hints/README.md

 # Hints for C++
 ## This is a repo for hints of all the problems that I have solved on hacker-rank.

 1.
 ### Factorial of a large number:
 Issue of the problem: Large factorials can't be stored even in case of long long int.
 So, the given below is a idea for solving such cases.

-initialize a matrix of a large size ,let's say, 1000;

-put its start value as 1 and one other parameter size as 1.
+Hint: Iinitialize a matrix of a large size ,let's say, 1000.
+Put its start value as 1 and one other parameter size as 1.
 Now, as you peform normal multplication update the values.
 **Implementation**:
 ```bash
 void extraLongFactorials(int n) {